tstack/lnav/docs/source/formats.rst

     :%N: Nanoseconds as a decimal number (range 000000000 to 999999999).
     :%i: Milliseconds from the epoch.

+  :timestamp-divisor: For JSON logs with numeric timestamps, this value is used
+    to divide the timestamp by to get the number of seconds and fractional seconds.

   :level-field: The name of the regex capture group that contains the log
     message level.
 Defaults to "level".